 4. Jesus and the Mountain of Olives

 In the New Testament, Jesus is known to have visited the Mount of Olives multiple times.
-Besides, he prayed frequently in the Garden of Gethsemane, which happens to be on the slopes of the mountain.
+Besides, he prayed frequently in the Garden of Gethsemane, on the slopes of the mountain.

 His journeys happened before and after his earthly life!